 Citizen participation and access at all levels and steps of the process.

-Establishment of a commission to be responsible for the development of a legislative and Congressional redistricting plan:
+Establishment of an independent commission or designation of an independent agency to be responsible for the development of a legislative and Congressional redistricting plan

 Support of structures, procedures and practices of the Wisconsin legislature which are characterized by: